Kingis60K/Sisu_ARC/documentation/weekly_reports.md

 - Determining final scope and schedule
 - Making the presentation

-<br>This week took about 15 hours of work per person
+This week took about 15 hours of work per person